nicole-yoong/Portfolio/SQL_Reporting/Data_Mart/Data_Analysis_Report.md

 - Add a new demographic column using the following mapping for the first letter in the segment values:
 ![image](https://user-images.githubusercontent.com/77920592/197146980-44f0d86a-1d23-4220-b907-44160eea9027.png)
 - Ensure all null string values with an "unknown" string value in the original segment column as well as the new age_band and demographic columns
-- Generate a new avg_transaction column as the sales value divided by transactions rounded to 2 decimal places for each record

 ```sql
 create table #clean_weekly_sales